-Section 6.
-Duties of the Secretary.

-- (a) The secretary shall be generally responsible for the clerical work of the board and panels of the board, under the direction and supervision of the board administrator.
-The secretary shall: - (1) keep the minutes of all meetings and proceedings in a substantially bound book showing the vote and motion of each member upon each question, or if absent, or failing to vote, indicating that fact, and attesting the minutes; - (2) compile the required records, log appeals and applications to the board, prepare case folders, type notices and envelopes, prepare route sheets, log favor and opposition letters, prepare certified mail to applicants, type letters and memoranda; and - (3) call board and panel members for meetings, maintain index files, number each case, and furnish each member of the board and each member of panel of the board with a copy of each petition, together with the building official's refusal.
+- (14) initiate a comprehensive review of the request based on the current zoning, conduct a site visit of the subject property and the surrounding 200 feet, and consult relevant city departments - (15) prepare a staff recommendation or technical review for pending cases when appropriate and state all the staff members and their roles who participated in making the recommendation or technical review. - (16) no later than seven calendar days prior to each board or panel meeting, distribute to each member and make available to the public the complete agenda and case docket materials.
+The board or panel, by majority vote, can still hear the noticed cases even if the agenda and case docket materials were not disseminated in accordance with this paragraph. - (17) review all forms and intake and handling procedures for board applications for accuracy, equity, and efficiency. - (18) publish all board meeting dates and times, and list all pending cases filed with the board. - (19) conduct an orientation training for new members and alternate members upon appointment. - (b) The board administrator shall also administer oaths and compel the attendance of witnesses when requested by the chair or other presiding officers to do so. - (c) For purposes of this section, BOARD means the full board or panels of the board. - Section 7.
+Duties of the Board Secretary. - (a) The board secretary shall be generally responsible for the clerical work of the board and panels of the board, under the direction and supervision of the board administrator.
+The board secretary shall: - (1) keep the minutes of all meetings and proceedings in a substantially bound book showing the vote and motion of each member upon each question, or if absent, or failing to vote, indicating that fact, and attesting the minutes;

-Section 7.
-Alternate Members.

-- (a) In the absence of one or more regular members, alternate members shall attend panel meetings when requested to do so by the board chair, the presiding officer of a board panel, or by the city manager.
-The presiding officer of a panel may dismiss an alternate member when attendance is not necessary to complete a five-member panel. - (b) The alternate members are subject to the same attendance and general rules as all other board members. - (c) Alternate members who are not on the panel scheduled to attend will be called to serve only when one or more regular members are absent from the meeting.
+- (2) compile the required records, log appeals and applications to the board, prepare case folders, type notices and envelopes, prepare route sheets, log favor and opposition letters, prepare certified mail to applicants, type letters and memoranda; and - (3) call board and panel members for meetings, maintain index files, number each case, and furnish each member of the board and each member of panel of the board with a copy of each petition, together with the building official's refusal. - (4) randomly and independently assign and reassign cases to the panels and balance the workloads of the panels. - (5) no later than seven calendar days prior to each board or panel meeting, distribute to each member and make available to the public the complete agenda and case docket materials.
+The board or panel, by majority vote, can still hear the noticed cases even if the agenda and case docket materials were not disseminated in accordance with this paragraph. - (6) Publish all board meeting dates and times, and list all pending cases filed with the board. - (b) For purposes of this section, BOARD means the full board or panels of the board. - Section 8.
+Alternate Members. - (a) In the absence of one or more regular members, alternate members shall attend panel meetings when requested to do so by the board chair, the presiding officer of a board panel, or by the city manager.
+The presiding officer of a panel may dismiss an alternate member when attendance is not necessary to complete a five-member panel. - (b) The alternate members are subject to the same attendance and general rules as all other board members.